 Barcelona’s metro service is one of the easiest ways to reach the city centre (Plaça de Catalunya, Plaza de España).

 There is currently one route that offers service at the airport – the L9 Sud (Orange) line.

 This metro line runs every 7-10 minutes and you can expect it to take around 30 minutes to reach its final destination, Zona Universitària.

-This stop is close to the city centre and there are several other metro, tram, and bus lines which provide service from this location to other popular neighbourhoods in Barcelona.
+This is one of the closest metro stations to the city centre and there are several other metro, tram, and bus lines that provide service from this location to other popular neighbourhoods in Barcelona.